Disclosure & Documentation

-The Academic Support and Accessibility Services Office (ASAS) helps students with documented disabilities or medical/mental health conditions in need of accommodations.
+Accessibility Services helps students with documented disabilities or medical/mental health conditions in need of accommodations.
 We explore your unique needs and work with you directly as we determine which accommodations will be most beneficial to you.
-Thus, there is no one-size-fits-all approach to our work with you.
-In order to qualify, student’s must have a disability and/or medical/mental health condition that hinders equal access to their Monmouth College education and experience.
+There is no one-size-fits-all approach to our work with you.
+In order to qualify, student’s must have a disability and/or a medical/mental health condition that hinders equal access to their Monmouth College education and experience.

 Accommodations are determined on a case-by-case basis but may include some of the following:

-- Note-Taking Assistance (including peer note takers, access to professor notes and/or PowerPoints, recorded lectures etc.
+- Note-Taking assistance (including peer note-takers, access to professor’s sharable course materials, common notes and/or PowerPoints, recorded lectures, etc.

 - Accommodations are not retroactive.
-Once the need is communicated to the ASAS by the student, we will work with you and communicate that need to the appropriate faculty (and rarely staff) as soon as possible.
+Once the need is communicated to the Accessibility Services Office by the student, we will work with you and communicate that need to the appropriate faculty (and rarely staff) as soon as possible.

-Once all required documentation is received the ASAS will work diligently on your request, but please allow up to 30 days for completion.
+Once all required documentation is received, we will work diligently on your request, but please allow up to 30 days for completion.